messerc/trial-error/source/_posts/test2.md

 }
 ```

 This package.json file will be a hub of information about our project.
-It will tell anybody, including yourself, what "dependencies" we have (like React), and include some simple "scripts" for us to run our project.
+It will tell anybody what "dependencies" we have (like React), and include some simple "scripts" for us to run our project.
 It helps keep track of everything, and it does so automatically.

 _note: a "script" is something that just runs in the command line, and is essentially for convenience / standardization.
 For example, if you type "npm test" in the command line right now, it will go into this file, find "test" in the scripts section, and just run "echo \"Error: no test specified\" && exit 1" in the command line.
-So there is zero difference between typing "npm test" and "echo \"Error: no test specified\" && exit 1", you're just saving keystrokes.
-Maybe I am the only one who did not figure this out right away...but felt it was worth clarifying._
+Another common script is "start" and it typically starts up your application, which only makes sense.
+Absolutely use these, [read more here.](https://docs.npmjs.com/misc/scripts)_

-#### Installing our first dependencies
+### Installing our first dependencies

 To see package.json in action, let's install a build tool called [Webpack](http://webpack.github.io/).